-This permit is not transferable except upon the filing of a Statement of Acceptance by the new party and subsequent department approval.
-The current permit holder should inform the new controller, operator, or owner of the existence of this permit and also notify the department of the possible change.
+This permit is not transferable except upon filing a written agreement containing a specific date for transfer of permit responsibility, coverage, and liability between the current and new permittee and subsequent department approval.
+The written agreement shall be filed with the department at least thirty days in advance of the proposed transfer date.
+The current permit holder must inform the new controller, operator, or owner of the existence of this permit and notify the department of the possible change.